Things to Do in Burnsville NC Guide

-Though it’s only 1.5 miles total, the hike is as literally breathtaking as it is metaphorically once you scramble over the rocks at the summit to see the spectacular landscape depicted in the photo above.
-In short, it’s well worth the trek!
+Though it’s only 1.5 miles total, the hike is as literally breathtaking as it is metaphorically once you scramble over the rocks at the summit to see the spectacular landscape depicted above.
+It’s well worth the trek!

 7. Get Cultured with the Toe River Arts Council

 Though it’s considerably smaller than the massive Asheville River Arts District, Burnsville and nearby Spruce Pine are home to a thriving art scene, which is collectively known as the Toe River Arts Council.

 Launched in 1976, Toe River Arts is part of a fascinating history.
-Longtime local artists such as Rob Levin (glass sculpture), Claudia Dunaway (pottery and woodblock printmaking), and John Richards (mixed media) point to the historic Penland School of Craft in Spruce Pine as an original conduit for the area’s creative art scene.
+Longtime local artists such as Rob Levin (glass sculpture), Claudia Dunaway (pottery and woodblock printmaking), and John Richards (mixed media) point to the historic Penland School of Craft in Spruce Pine as a conduit for the area’s creative art scene.

 In the ’60s and ’70s, Penland Director Bill Brown brought in icons like Harvey Littleton (who taught famous artists such as Dale Chihuly) and Bill Boysen to teach classes there.

 They– along with Penland’s core fellowship, resident artist, and work-study scholarship programs– attracted an array of exciting artists from around the world to the Blue Ridge Mountains of North Carolina.
 Many of them (including Dunaway, Levin, and Richards) never left.

 For a taste of what the local art scene has to offer today, visit the gallery on W Main St in Burnsville or make plans to attend the annual Toe River Arts Fall Studio Tour, which takes place on November 12-14 in 2021.